 If land is devoted principally to agricultural use, the landowner can apply for an agricultural valuation on the property and pay ad valorem taxes based on the land's agricultural value.
-A portion of the undeveloped property in the District is currently subject to an agricultural valuation with respect to its ad valorem taxes.
+All of the property in the District is currently subject to an agricultural valuation with respect to its ad valorem taxes.
 Agricultural use includes production of crops or livestock.
 It can also include leaving the land idle for a government program or for normal crop or livestock rotation.
-A portion of the undeveloped portion of the District is subject to a crop and/or grazing lease, which is able to be terminated at any point by Developer, for a nominal penalty.
-These leases and lessees' operations on the property allow the property to maintain its agricultural valuation.
 See "BONDHOLDERS' RISKS - Agricultural Use Valuation and Redemption Rights."

 If land qualified for an agricultural valuation but the land use changes to a non-agricultural use, "rollback taxes" are assessed for each of the previous three years in which the land received the lower agricultural valuation.
-The rollback tax is the difference between taxes paid on land's agricultural value and the taxes that the landowner would have paid if the land had been taxed on a higher market value plus interest charged for each year from the date on which taxes would have been due.
+The rollback tax is the difference between taxes paid on land's agricultural value and the taxes that the landowner would have paid if the land had been taxed on a higher market value for each year from the date on which taxes would have been due.